 Watchlist birds are a warning.

 Their habitat is part of the ecological system that sustains our environment.
-And we depend upon that environment, just as much as they do.
+And we depend upon that environment for our future, just as much as they do.

-Here’s an article that tells more about why this matters.
+Here’s an article that tells why this matters.
 See: Endangered Birds.

 The American Bird Conservancy’s web site contains a wealth of valuable info.
 See: American Bird Conservancy

 Also, I recommend this highly informative, beautifully illustrated book about bird conservation: The American Bird Conservancy Guide to Bird Conservation